-Once your dog is spinning on command, you can begin training him to learn directions.
-Here's how:
+Once the dog twirls on command, you can begin training your canine to learn directions.

-- Begin as you did in Step One above with a treat in front of your dog's nose.
+- Begin as you did above with a treat in front of your dog's nose.

 - This time, change the command to "right spin" or "left spin."
-Give the command, and pull the treat around your dog in the direction you want him to spin.
+Give the command, and pull the treat around your dog in the direction you want it to spin.

 - Practice in several short training sessions each day.
 Be sure to work on only one new command (right or left spin) at a time until your dog has a solid understanding of the difference between the two commands.

 - Once your dog knows how to spin both right and left on command, you can begin to change it up.
-Ask him to spin in different directions during one training session.
-Once your dog is able to consistently respond correctly to the command by spinning in the right direction, you'll know he has a good grasp of the difference between the two commands.
+Ask it to spin in different directions during one training session.
+Once your dog is able to consistently respond correctly to the command by spinning in the right direction, you'll know it has a good grasp of the difference between the two commands.

-While some dogs will learn to spin in just a few training sessions, others may get stuck or find it hard to complete a spin.
-Here are some tips for getting past those trouble spots.
+While some dogs will learn to spin in just a few training sessions, others might get stuck or find it hard to complete a spin.

 - Many dogs will have trouble learning to spin in a complete circle the first time.
 In this case, you can start out smaller and work up to spinning all the way around.
 This technique is called shaping, and it works exceptionally well with the clicker.

 - If you need to shape the spinning behavior, start off by pulling a treat to one side of your dog's head.
-As soon as he turns his head, click or tell him "good" and give a treat.
-Once he is consistently turning his head, you can begin only clicking and treating when he turns his head and takes a step towards turning around.
-In this way, you can slowly select the behaviors that bring your dog closest to turning around completely until he's able to turn in a complete circle with only one treat at the end.
+As soon as it turns its head, click or tell the dog "good" and give a treat.
+Once it is consistently turning its head, you can begin only clicking and treating when the dog turns its head and takes a step towards turning around.
+In this way, you can slowly select the behaviors that bring your dog closest to turning around completely until the pup is able to turn in a complete circle with only one treat at the end.